indexdata/foliojs/README.md

 This library uses [`categorical-logger`](https://github.com/openlibraryenvironment/categorical-logger) to provide optional logging.
 This is configured at run-time by setting `LOGGING_CATEGORIES` or `LOGCAT` environment variabl, which is set to a comma-separated list of categories such as `curl,status,response`.
 Messages in all the listed categories are logged.

 Apart from categories used by `log` invocations in application node, the following categories are used by the libarary itself:
+* `op`: whenever a high-level Okapi operation is about to be executed, its name and parameters are logged.
 * `curl`: whenever an HTTP request is made, the equivalent `curl` command is logged.
 This can be useful for reproducing bugs.
 * `status`: whenever an HTTP response is received, its HTTP status and content-type are logged.
 * `response`: whenever an HTTP response is received, its content is logged.